tytydraco/yessleep/out/Every_Time_I_See_Him_Hes_Someone_New_But_Now_He_Has_Become_Me__Part_1.md

 But the next morning shattered that illusion.

-My routine was the same, wake up, brush my teeth, and head out to pick up Tim.
+My routine was the same—wake up, brush my teeth, and head out to pick up Tim.
 He was already waiting when I pulled up, leaning casually against the curb.

 Except it wasn’t Tim.